 DWI (Drunk Driving) and Texas Criminal Law

 There are myriads of criminal charges under state laws in the state of the Texas, but intoxication manslaughter is thought to be one of the most difficult to defend against.
-This is because the consequences of these criminal charges are always extremely severe for all the individuals involved in the case, especially in Austin, TX.
+This is because the consequences of these criminal charges are always extremely severe for all the individuals involved in the case.

 DWI: Driving While Intoxicated